terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/schema.md

 ### Array

-Use `Array` to specify an *ordered* set of values arranged as a multidimensional array (including a simple flat array) of classes or datatypes.
+Use `Array` to specify an ordered collection, with multiplicity, of values of a class or datatype in which you may want random access to the data and which may be multi-dimensional. `Array` is implemented with intermediate indexed objects, with a `sys:value` and indexes placed at `sys:index`, `sys:index2`, ... `sys:indexN` for each of the array indices of the multi-dimensional array.
+However when extracted as JSON they will appear merely as lists (possibly of lists), with possible null values representing gaps in the array.

 #### Code: An example of type family Array